kpierczy/Neuroevolution/python/q-learning/README.md

 # Descrption of the parameters specific to DQN (for base parameters, @see python/common/README.md)
 {
-    "computeDevices": "ID of the devices used for computation. "-1" for CPU, "0, 1, ..." for GPU ", "paths": {
+    "computeDevices": "ID of the devices used for computation. "-1" for CPU, "0, 1, ..." for GPU ", "mode": "Mode of the next run ('avaluation' or 'training)" "paths": {
         "savesDir" : "path to the directory storing models and memory stamps", "initialModelName" : "name of the model save to load before training (it is supposed to be